Feminism in South Africa: Equal pay

-Due to a pay structure based on nuclear family ideals based in society, men were previously assumed to be the primary income for a home and all wages women made were supplementary to the family's income.
-The nuclear family structure is becoming less common among South African families as more women & men opt out of marriage and divorce rates rise, leaving single income homes.
+Because the pay structure was based on nuclear-family ideals, men were assumed to be the primary earners for the household, and all wages women earned were supplementary to the family's income.
+The nuclear family structure is becoming less common among South African families as more women & men opt out of marriage and divorce rates rise, leaving single-income homes.

 Although it is illegal in South Africa to pay either gender more or less for the same work per hour or per annum, women are choosing career fields that are devalued in compensation, leaving a general pay gap between men and women.
-Equal pay in South Africa has already, by law, been realized in theory although not reality.
-Women in high-earning fields on average work less hours than their male counterparts due to the long standing burden of carrying the majority of responsibility for children and familial responsibilities.
-This pay gap is the legacy of generations of gender disparities, and women are making advancements steadily, dominating certain STEM fields such as Biology, Botany & Statistics for decades.
+Equal pay in South Africa has already been recognized in theory, although not in practice.
+Women in high-earning fields, on average, work fewer hours than their male counterparts due to the long-standing burden of shouldering the majority of childcare and other family responsibilities.
+This pay gap is the legacy of generations of gender disparities, and women are making advancements steadily, dominating specific STEM fields such as Biology, Botany & Statistics for decades.

 In 2017, the World Economic Forum estimated that the estimated earned income (Purchasing Power Parity) in South Africa for women was US$9,938 while for men it was US$16,635.
-In South Africa, the proportion of unpaid work, also known as parental or adult responsibilities per day is 56.1 for women and 25.9 for men.
+In South Africa, the proportion of unpaid work, also known as parental or adult responsibilities per day, is 56.1 for women and 25.9 for men.

 Anti-discrimination laws

 On August 9, 1956, 20,000 women held a protest march at the Union Buildings in Pretoria to protest against passes for women.
 The march was organised under the banner of the Federation of South African Women (FSAW).
 This day later became known as National Women's Day in South Africa.

-The Matrimonial Property Act 88 was passed November 1, 1984, and overruled the economic, social, legal and property and subordination of White, Indian and colored married women to their male spouses.
-Prior to this act women were seen as legal minors in the eyes of the law once married, which stripped them of any legal protections or individual social liberties and outlined that all economic or property assets be passed through male lineage.
-On December 2, 1988, the Act was amended to also protect African women in civil unions.
+The Matrimonial Property Act 88 was passed on November 1, 1984, and overruled the economic, social, legal, and property and subordination of White, Indian, and colored married women to their male spouses.
+Before the Act, women were seen as legal minors in the eyes of the law once married, which stripped them of any legal protections or individual social liberties, and outlined that all economic or property assets be passed through male lineage.
+On December 2, 1988, the Act was also amended to protect African women in civil unions.

 After the country's first democratic elections in 1994, many discriminatory statutes in South Africa were scrapped and replaced with the Domestic Violence Act of 1998.
 The 1994 Constitution also established the first Commission on Gender Equality to make sure that the rights and protections outlined in the new constitution were respected, followed and adapted to suit the evolving needs of South African women.